vchaptsev/cookiecutter-django-vue/README.rst

     use_travis [y]: y
     use_sentry [y]: y
     use_mailhog [y]: y
+    Select static_and_media:
+    1 - Whitenoise for static, Amazon S3 for media
+    2 - Amazon S3 for static and media
+    Choose from 1, 2 [1]: 1
     ====================== FRONT-END ===================== [ ]:
     use_yandex_metrika [y]: y
     use_progressbar [n]: n